 The development and manufacture of our products is complex and heavily regulated by governmental health authorities around the world.
-Whether or not our products and the related raw materials are developed and manufactured at our own manufacturing sites or by third parties, we must ensure that all development and manufacturing processes comply with regulatory requirements as well as our own quality standards.
+Whether or not our products and the related raw materials are developed and manufactured at our own manufacturing sites or by third parties, we must ensure that all development and manufacturing processes comply with regulatory requirements as well as our own quality standards in order to deliver novel therapies to patients with unmet needs while ensuring patient safety.
 Failure to comply with regulatory requirements has resulted in, and may in the future result in, warning letters, suspension of manufacturing, seizure of products, injunctions, product recalls, failure to secure product approvals, or debarment.

 In recent years, global health authorities have substantially intensified their scrutiny of manufacturers' compliance with regulatory requirements.
-Any significant failure by us or our third-party suppliers to comply with regulatory requirements, or with health authorities' expectations, may create the need to suspend clinical trials, shut down production facilities or production lines, and recall commercial products.
+Any significant failure by us or our third-party suppliers to comply with regulatory requirements, or with health authorities'

+expectations, may create the need to suspend clinical trials, shut down production facilities or production lines, and recall commercial products.
 A failure to fully comply with regulatory requirements could also lead to a delay in the approval of new products, an inability to ship or import our products, and significant penalties and reputational harm.